 Avril Haines, confirmed as director of national intelligence.
 Haines was a nonresident senior fellow in the Energy Security and Climate Initiative from 2019 until 2020.

-Bonnie Jenkins, nominated for under secretary of state for arms control and international security affairs.
+Bonnie Jenkins, confirmed as under secretary of state for arms control and international security affairs.
 Amb.
 Jenkins was a visiting fellow in Foreign Policy in 2017 and since then has been a nonresident senior fellow in the Center for Security, Strategy, and Technology.

-Mara Karlin, selected to serve as principal deputy assistant secretary of defense for international security affairs.
+Mara Karlin, nominated for assistant secretary for strategy, plans, and capabilities, Department of Defense.
 Since 2017, Karlin has been a nonresident senior fellow in the Center for Security, Strategy, and Technology.

 Molly Montgomery, selected to serve as deputy assistant secretary of state for European and Eurasian affairs.
 Since 2017, Montgomery has been a nonresident senior fellow in the Center on the United States and Europe.